hyperledger/identus-cloud-agent/.github/PULL_REQUEST_TEMPLATE.md

 Summarize the changes you're submitting in a few sentences, including Jira ticket ATL-xxxx if applicable.

 ### Context:
 It creates traceability on the matter tackled by the PR.
-It will also help the reviewer understand what the PR is about ---- linking to related issues, bug reports, or discussions for context.
+It will also help the reviewer understand the PR, linking to related issues, bug reports, or discussions for context.

 ### Alternatives Considered (optional):
 Link to existing ADR if any.
 If relevant, describe other approaches explored and why this approach was chosen.
 Documenting why certain paths were not taken creates a knowledge base for future reference, helping prevent others from revisiting less optimal ideas.